garcalo/HoloLens2_Standard_App_for_model_visualization_interaction_and_QRCode_tracking/README.md

 ## App user interface
 The app has a moveable control panel with various buttons.
 Here's what each button does:

-·Load Models: Downloads files and loads 3D models into the app.
+- Load Models: Downloads files and loads 3D models into the app.
-·Restart Size & Position: Resets the models to their original position and size.
+- Restart Size & Position: Resets the models to their original position and size.
-·Interactable: Lets you move, rotate, or scale the models with your hands.
+- Interactable: Lets you move, rotate, or scale the models with your hands.
 QR code tracking stops when you toggle this on.
-·Clear Memory: Frees up storage by deleting files.
+- Clear Memory: Frees up storage by deleting files.
-·Restart Scale: Only resets the models to their original size.
+- Restart Scale: Only resets the models to their original size.

 The panel can show up to 8 model selection buttons, but it adapts to fewer models too.
 If there are fewer than 8 models, extra buttons get hidden.